wkrea/git-cop/README.md

-    git-cop -c, [--config]        # Manage gem configuration. git-cop -h, [--help=COMMAND]  # Show this message or get help for a command. git-cop -p, [--police]        # Police current branch for issues. git-cop -v, [--version]       # Show gem version.
+    git-cop -c, [--config]        # Manage gem configuration. git-cop -h, [--help=COMMAND]  # Show this message or get help for a command. git-cop -p, [--police]        # Check feature branch for issues. git-cop -v, [--version]       # Show gem version.

 To check if your Git commit history is clean, run: `git-cop --police`.
-It will exit with a failure if at least one issue is detected (handy for CI builds).
+It will exit with a failure if at least one issue, with error severity, is detected.

 This gem does not check commits on `master`.
-This is intentional as you would generally not want to rewrite or fix commits on `master`.
-This gem is best used on feature branches as it automatically detects all commits made since `master` on the feature branch and will raise errors if any of the feature branch commits do not conform to the style guide.
+This is intentional as you would, generally, not want to rewrite or fix commits on `master`.
+This gem is best used on feature branches as it automatically detects all commits made since `master` on the feature branch.

-Here is an example workflow, using the gem defaults where errors would be raised:
+Here is an example workflow, using gem defaults with issues detected:

     cd example
     git checkout -b test